lowelight/lowelight/README.md

 # Hi there, I'm Haoxian - You can call me Arthur 👋
 I am a graduate student majoring in Information Technology!
-At this moment, I'm finding a job for software developer/software engineer.
+At this moment, I'm finding a job as a software developer/software engineer.
 Just bought Baldur's Gate 3 and waiting for Starfield.

 ## About Me.